dblock/code.dblock.org/_posts/2011/2011-09-09-rails-custom-and-editable-mailer-templates-in-markdown.markdown

 #### Tests

 A simple test is to make sure we can actually render an e-mail.
-Here’s what my _spec/mailers/devise_mailer_spec.rb_ looks like.
+Here's what my _spec/mailers/devise_mailer_spec.rb_ looks like.

 {% highlight ruby %}
 require "spec_helper"